ropable/archivy-site/README.md

+# Overview

 Personal Archivy database based upon https://github.com/archivy/archivy-docker

+## Setup

-Setup (assumes that Docker Swarm in installed and set up):
+This assumes that Docker Swarm in installed and initialised:

 1. Clone repo locally
 1. Jigger the config, data and image directories to be writable by uid:guid 1000:1000